1. What is paclitaxel?

 Hair loss should be temporary and in most cases your hair will begin to grow back a few weeks after your treatment has ended.

-Permanent hair loss is described as incomplete regrowth of hair six months or more after completing treatment.
-There is currently no definite evidence to say how often this happens.
+Permanent hair loss means your hair has not completely grown back 6 months or more after completing treatment.
+There is currently not enough evidence to say how often this happens.

-If you are concerned about hair loss when making decisions about treatment, talk to your treatment team.
+If you’re concerned about hair loss when making decisions about treatment, talk to your treatment team.

 Numbness and tingling in hands or feet

-People having paclitaxel may have pain, numbness or tingling in their hands and feet.
+You may have pain, numbness or tingling in your hands and feet after you have your treatment.
 This is due to the effect of paclitaxel on the nerves and is known as peripheral neuropathy.

 Painful muscles and joints

-Your muscles or joints may ache or become painful 2 to 3 days after you have your treatment.
-This usually wears off after a few days to a week but may last a bit longer for some people.
+Your muscles or joints may ache or become painful 2 or 3 days after you have your treatment.
+This usually wears off after a few days to a week but may last a bit longer.
+This is sometimes called taxane acute pain syndrome (TAPS).

-Before using anti-inflammatory pain relief, ask your doctor about the correct dose, how long you should use it for and any possible side effects, especially if you have a stomach ulcer or asthma.
+Before using anti-inflammatory pain relief, ask your treatment team about the correct dose, how long you should use it for and any possible side effects, especially if you have a stomach ulcer or asthma.

 Nausea and vomiting